How much is the U.S. Funeral Industry worth?

 Funeral Industry’s declining profits and changes in the funeral market

 Senior industry analyst Toon van Beeck of research firm IBIS World has reported that the revenue of the U.S. funeral industry will continue to grow.
-However, the industry is battling declining profit margins due to the growth of the cremation rate.
-Still, the steadily-rising death rate in coming years will likely help increase revenues.
+However, the sector is battling declining profit margins due to the growth of the cremation rate.
+Still, the rising death rate in coming years will likely help increase revenues.

 Since the economic downturn, the funeral industry has continued to see a decline in profits as families economize on funeral costs or choose cremation as a lower-cost funeral alternative.